fluffy/draft-jennings-perc-double/draft-jennings-perc-double-01.md

 packet, updates the OHB with any modifications not already present in the OHB, and re-applies the outer transform.

-* Apply the outer decryption transform to the packet
+* Apply the outer decryption transform to the packet.
+If decrypting RTP header extensions hop-by-hop, then [@!RFC6904] MUST be used when decrypting the RTP packet using the outer transform.

 * Change any required parameters